DJI Osmo Pocket 4: Specs, Price & US Availability

 Is the DJI Pocket 4 better than the Pocket 3?

-Should I wait for the DJI Pocket 4 Pro?
+Should I get the DJI Pocket 4 Pro instead?

 Is the DJI Pocket 4 available in the US?